Vicki Draves: Career

 Manalo was introduced to diving at age 16 by Jack Lavery.
 It was Lavery who introduced her to Phil Patterson, swimming coach of the Fairmont Hotel Swimming and Diving Club.
 Due to racial discrimination and prejudice for being a Filipino, she changed her name to Vicki Taylor to be accepted in Patterson's school.
 Patterson's military stint during World War II caused Manalo to stop diving for a year.
 She instead found a job at the Presidio military base.
-Manalo later joined the swimming program at the Crystal Plunge in North Beach headed by Charlie Sava and was assigned Jimmy Hughes as her coach.
-Her 50–100 dives after-school diving practice continued even to her enrollment at San Francisco Junior College (now City College of San Francisco).
-At age 19, Hughes guided her to a third-place finish in her first national AAU diving competition at the Indiana national meet in 1943.
+Manalo later joined the swimming program at the Crystal Plunge in North Beach headed by Charlie Sava and was assigned Jimmy Hughes as her diving coach.
+Her 50–100 dive after-school practices continued even to her enrollment at San Francisco Junior College (now City College of San Francisco).
+At age 19, Coach Hughes guided her to a third-place finish in her first national AAU diving competition at the Indiana national meet in 1943.

 At the 1944 national AAU championships, the men's 1942 platform champion, Sammy Lee, befriended her and introduced her to his coaching friend, Lyle Draves, who ran the swimming and diving program at the prestigious Athens Athletic Club in Oakland.
 Manalo then started training with Lyle Draves, adding platform diving to her springboard diving repertoire.
 Lyle Draves left the San Francisco Bay Area for Los Angeles in disgust at the racism in the Fairmont Hotel Swimming and Diving Club.
 Manalo commuted to Los Angeles, and placed second and third at the Outdoor Nationals.
 In 1945, on the death of her father, she returned to her old job as a secretary in the Army Port Surgeon's office in San Francisco.

 When the war ended, Manalo finally moved to Southern California for good.
 She married her coach on July 12, 1946, and won the National Tower Diving Championship (10 meter platform), in 1946, 1947 and 1948.
 Prior to competing in the 1948 Olympics, Draves won a total of five United States diving championships.
 Despite not finishing first in either springboard or platform events of the Olympic trials in Detroit, Draves made the team.